Core Competencies of Leadership

 Duration: 1 hour; SKU: 9187; Accreditation: IADLEST;

-Workplace Violence in Law Enforcement
+Workplace Violence and Law Enforcement

 Workplace violence has emerged as an important safety and health…